 By Genevieve Jordan Laskey

-About the author: Genevieve Jordan Laskey is a Catholic mom and a resource development specialist for Catholic Relief Services, working with their US Operations department to develop tools for prayer, Catholic formation and action with a global perspective, for use by Catholic communities in the United States.
+About the author: Genevieve Jordan Laskey is a resource development specialist for Catholic Relief Services, working with their US Operations department to develop tools for prayer, Catholic formation and action with a global perspective, for use by Catholic communities in the United States.

 About the Author

 Catholic Relief Services is the official international humanitarian agency of the Catholic community in the United States.
 We are the official overseas relief and development agency of the U.S. Conference of Catholic Bishops and a member of Caritas International and the National Catholic Development Conference.
 Find us on Facebook, Twitter, YouTube, Google Plus and Pinterest.